Chicago Hash House Harriers Hare Guide

 Step 1: Pick A Date

-It is also in your best interest to find yourself an experienced co-hare the first few times that you lay trail – though you may find this guide very helpful and you may think you’ve got all of your bases covered, there are things that an experienced co-hare can teach you that you would never think of.
-Try out co-haring with people you’ve never hared with before as well – each hare has a different style and, more importantly, a different bag of tricks from which you can learn.
-Who knows, even those who have laid hundreds of trails may end up learning a new and interesting way of doing things from you!
+It is also in your best interest to find yourself an experienced co-hare the first time you hare.
+Even though you may find this guide very helpful and you may think you’ve got all of your bases covered, there are things that an experienced co-hare can teach you that you would never think of.
+Try co-haring with people you’ve never hared with before as well.
+Each hare has a different style and, more importantly, a different bag of tricks from which you can learn.
+Who knows, even those who have set hundreds of trails may end up learning a new and interesting way of doing things from you!

-If you had a bar in mind that isn’t on this list, don’t worry – contact them anyway and see how big of a space they have (Chicago Hash House Harriers attendance varies by season – it isn’t uncommon for us to have a pack of less than 20 in the Winter and more than 40 in the Summer, so keep that in mind) and what kind of deal they can give us (Hash Cash is $8 – this should cover at least one pitcher plus tip per person, but some bars will be extra nice and throw in a few extra pitchers for us, so it can even out).
+If you had a bar in mind that isn’t on the Hash Bar Map, don’t worry – contact them anyway and see how big of a space they have (Chicago Hash House Harriers attendance varies by season – it isn’t uncommon for us to have a pack of less than 20 in the Winter and more than 40 in the Summer, so keep that in mind) and what kind of deal they can give us (Hash Cash is $10 – this should cover at least one pitcher plus tip per person, but some bars will be extra nice and throw in a few extra pitchers for us, so it can even out).

 DO NOT just show up at a bar without telling them that we’re coming – even bars that we’ve hashed out of numerous times do not enjoy it when you do this, as it often results in them not having enough service staff on hand or, even worse, not enough beer.
 Nothing sucks worse than showing up to a bar and having the hash drink the bar out of beer before we’ve even finished circle.